 MRMPROBS tutorial is downloadable from here.
 MRMPROBS tutorial.

 - Tsugawa et al (2014) MRMPROBS Suite for metablomics using large-scale MRM assays Bioinformatics, 30, 2379-2380 [Pubmed]

 - Tsugawa et al (2013) MRMPROBS: A Data Assessment and Metabolite Identification Tool for Large-Scale Multiple Reaction Monitoring Based Widely Targeted Metabolomics Analytical Chemistry, 85, 5191-5199 [Pubmed]

-Our objective is to develop a data analysis software for widely targeted metabolomics by means of mass spectrometers such as QqQ-MS, DIA-MS, and just single Q-MS.
+Our objective is to develop a data processing tool for widely targeted metabolomics by means of mass spectrometers such as QqQ-MS, DIA-MS, and just single Q-MS.

 Although the strategy became increasingly popular for the simultaneous analysis of up to several hundred metabolites at high sensitivity, selectivity, and quantitative capability,

 software development for the data analysis of MRM transitions lags behind in metabolomics: data assessment usually relies on manual evaluation due to the lack of automated probabilistic measures.

 Here, we developed a software program, MRMPROBS (Multiple Reaction Monitoring based PROBabilistic System for widely targeted metabolomics), written in C# language for widely targeted metabolomics.

 It evaluates the metabolite peaks by posterior probability, defined as the odds ratio by means of a newly optimized multivariate logistic regression model, and visualizes

 large-scale MS data sets with user-friendly graphical user interfaces to allow data curation and statistical analyses.